paspf/THM_PGP_Projekt/README.md

 # THM_PGP_Projekt

-Ein einfacher Sidescroller in der Konsole.
-Entwickelt für das Modul Einführung in die Programmierung.
+A simple console sidescroller.
+Developed for the course "Einführung in die Programmierung".

 ## Features
 - Random obstacle generation